For tonight’s BAFTA Awards the Duchess chose a bespoke gown by one of her go-to designers for major events, Alexander McQueen.

 Kate and Prince William provoked audible gasps from the crowd as they arrived and even caused stars to crane their necks to get a good look as the royals took their seats inside the theater.

 The couple did not sit in the Royal Box, but in the front row, perhaps because William needed access to the stage as he was presenting an award.

 There are many other royal connections to the Academy.
-The Duke of Edinburgh was the organization’s first President.

 Now for our look at what Kate wore to the evening’s festivities.